darklang/docs/docs/languagedetails.md

 ![Option Example](assets/language/option_example.png)

-This is intended to convert effortlessly to null in JSON, but we don't quite have enough of the type system to remove it.
+This is intended to convert effortlessly to null in JSON, but we don't quite have enough of the type system to remove null, so they both exist right now.

 Functions which return `Option` trigger the [Errorrail](error-handling).